yope/cbgelite/README.md

 planet directly ahead of you.
 And if you look closely, you might be able to see the space station in orbit around the planet.
 Flying towards the planet will take time, even at maximum speed.
 This is what "Jumps" are for.
 Press the *Jump* button to dash closer to the planet.
-Currently you will be able to use the *jump* button at any time while not too close to the plant or station.
-This will not always be the case.
-In the original game, you cannot *jump* if any other objects are close.
+But beware of other ships appearing (specially hunters or piracte ships when near a anarchic or feudal system), these will prevent you from *jump*ing further.
+The message "Mass locked" will appear when that happens.

-Once in a while you will see some asteroids or other space rocks appearing in front of you.
+Once in a while you will see some asteroids appearing in front of you.
 Also some enemy ships might appear and probably try to attack you right away.
-Currently there is only one rather simple AI for other ships.
-Other ships will just intermittently come flying at you and shooting when you are in their target area, fly away from you if they got too close, or just make some random turns.

 If you manage to kill an enemy ship, it might leave some cargo cannisters floating around.
-Currently you can only either leave them clutter space, or shoot them.
+If your ship has *fuel scoops* fitted, you can pick them up if you fly at them slowly (under 40% max speed), while maintaining them below your crosshairs.
+You can then sell the cargo when docked at the station.
+Please beware that if your ship is loaded to maximum cargo capacity, you will not be able to pick up any cargo cannisters and instead collide with them, costing you some energy.

+#### Missiles

+If you have missiles fitted to your ship, you can fire them by first pressing the *arm missile* button once.
+The missile is now armed and ready to acquire a target.
+If you press the *arm missile* button a second time, the missile will be disarmed.
+When a missile is armed, once you get a ship in your crosshairs, the missile will lock target to that ship.
+Whenever you press the *fire missile* button, the missile is launched and will home in on the locked target until it hits it.

+In the same way, some enemy ships might launch a missile at you.
+If this happens, and the missile hits you, your chances of survival are very slim.
+To avoid being hit by a missile, you can shoot it down with your laser cannon, or activate the *E.C.M.* system if fitted.
+When activating the *E.C.M.* system, all flying missiles within radar range will be instantly destroyed... also yours if you launched one.

+#### Witch space

+On very few occasions, a hyperspace jump to another system is interrupted in *witch space*.
+Thargoid ships are able to intercept you during a hyperspace jump and will attack you.
+Thargoids are touch to beat and may launch smaller Tharglets (unmanned drones) to attack you from all sides.
+If you manage to kill the Thargoid mother-ship, the Thatglets get deactivated and float aimlessly in space.
+In that state, you can pick them up with your *fuel scoops*, if you have some cargo space left.

+If you manage to survive *witch space*, you are not automatically safe though.
+There is no way to return to the system you come from, and you can only get to a different system if you have enough fuel left.
+If not... you are doomed.

 #### Docking